jc-773/StreamClient2.0/README.md

 *Info:*
 SportRadar has a hot publisher consumer library found here: https://developer.sportradar.com/football/reference/ufl-push-feeds

-This is a cleaner solution using Project Reactor and has fewer lines of code
+This project I created is a cleaner solution using Project Reactor and has fewer lines of code

 *Noticable differences:*
 	1. No blocking calls